Clare is a freelance journalist and fact-checker specialising in science, health, and the environment.

 In 2024, I joined the Oxford Climate Journalism Network, completing their six-month global training program for journalists covering climate change, run by the Reuters Institute for the Study of Journalism at the University of Oxford.
 It’s led to stories like this one, on how heatwaves and hot days impact early births.

-In 2025, I’m heading to Vienna as a journalist in residence at the Institute of Science & Technology Austria where I’ll explore the fundamental physics and mathematics that underpin climate models and help explain biological phenomena.
+In 2025, I’m spending three months in Vienna as a journalist in residence at the Institute of Science & Technology Austria (ISTA) where I’m exploring the fundamental physics and mathematics that underpin climate models and help explain biological phenomena in ways we’re only just beginning to appreciate.

 Through it all, my work is shaped by people’s lived experiences and grounded in my experience learning from and working with people and families involved in clinical trials and medical research.